GitNick88/GitNick88.github.io/_posts/2020-2-4-Insurance-Costs-Predictive-Model.md

 ![Age and BMI](/img/age and bmi.PNG)

 If you pick an age, and then a bmi, and follow the chart to where the two intersect, you'll see what the model predicts the costs to be based on those two variables.
 Now, it's important to consider that if someone is listed as a smoker or a nonsmoker, the costs will be pulled in either direction based on the input from the customer.
 Remember the feature imporances chart?
 It's clear that smoking has the greatest influence on costs to the insurance company.
-So on that chart above, a 25 year old with a bmi of 25 would be estimated, from the mode, to cost the company around $7907.
+So on that chart above, a 25 year old with a bmi of 25 would be estimated, from the model, to cost the company around $7907.
 If the customer is a nonsmoker, that feature would drastically pull that number down.
 If they are a smoker, that information would cause the costs to go up.
 The point of this chart above is to show how these two features interact with eachother in the model.

 ## Let's look at an actual prediction from my Jupyter Notebook: